aprovecharLab/vermont-political-candidate-archive/README.md

 ## Organizations Referenced

-The following left-wing political organizations are referenced in alignment analyses throughout this archive.
+The following Social Democracy political organizations are referenced in alignment analyses throughout this archive.
 Platform summaries for each are maintained in the `organizations/` folder.

 | Abbreviation | Full Name | Description |
 |--------------|-----------|-------------|